-The actions in question can be pretty subtle and the employees who feel slighted might be very good at hiding their true feelings.
-So it’s also very easy for a manager to think there’s no real problem and often be totally oblivious to perceptions of favoritism.
+The preferential actions in question can be pretty subtle.
+Employees who feel slighted might be very good at hiding their true feelings.
+These two things together make it easy for a manager to think there’s no real problem and often be totally oblivious to perceptions of favoritism.

 I want to emphasize that it’s the PERCEPTION of favoritism that actually does the damage.
 If there is actual favoritism, you can argue that the damage caused is just management getting what they deserve.
-But I’ve seen proud managers who think that since they’re not actually doing anything wrong, that should be enough—people will recognize it and the perception will eventually match reality.
-They may also feel that they are too busy worrying about “real” problems that are critical to the business in the near term to be concerned with such “soft”issues.
+But I’ve seen proud managers who think that since they’re not actually doing anything wrong, that should be enough.
+People will recognize it and the perception will eventually match reality, right?
+They may also feel that they are too busy worrying about “real” problems that are critical to the business to be concerned with such “soft” issues.
 They’ll let HR worry about such things.
-Or since they’re not actually guilty, in their mind they believe that they just don’t need to defend themselves further.
-Lastly, they might think that since they’re the “all powerful” boss, they can do what they want and no one will challenge their decisions.
+Or since they’re not actually guilty, they believe that they just don’t need to defend themselves further.
+Lastly, they might think that they’re the “all-powerful” boss and can do what they want and no one will challenge their decisions.

 Common sense approach to avoiding perceptions of favoritism

-I propose that it’s not all that hard to take a common sense approach to reducing the perception of favoritism.
+I propose that it’s not all that hard to take a common sense approach to reduce the perception of favoritism.
 Here are the rules I suggest management try to live by:

-- Practice an open door policy—this also contributes to a culture of trust, which can sooth ruffled feathers before hurt feelings can fester and turn a situation far more sour
+- Practice an open-door policy.
+This also contributes to a culture of trust, which can soothe ruffled feathers before hurt feelings fester and turn a situation far sourer.

-- Manage potential perceptions of favoritism proactively—it’s much easier to nip the perception in the bud up front, than it is to “put out the fire” once it’s raging
+- Manage potential perceptions of favoritism proactively.
+It’s much easier to stop the perception upfront than it is to “put out the fire” once it’s raging.

 - If at all possible, avoid family relationships within the workplace.
 If this isn’t possible, apply the highest performance standard possible to the relative in the junior position

 Do you have an experience with the perception of favoritism that adds to the discussion?
+Almost everyone has some experience with this issue.
 Post a comment so we can all benefit from the lessons learned.